-152. The applicant proposes to treat any non-GM canola and Indian mustard plants grown in planting areas or pollen traps like the GMOs.
+156. The applicant proposes to treat any non-GM canola and Indian mustard plants grown in planting areas or pollen traps like the GMOs.
 These non-GM plants may be mingled with or fertilised by the GM plants and it is therefore necessary to handle the non-GM plants in the same way as the GMOs to manage the dispersal or persistence of GM seed.

-153. The applicant proposes that the GM canola and Indian mustard would be harvested separately from other crops, to avoid inadvertent seed mixing.
+157. The applicant proposes that the GM canola and Indian mustard would be harvested separately from other crops, to avoid inadvertent seed mixing.
 Any equipment used with the GMOs would be cleaned as soon as practicable and before use for any other purpose, to avoid movement of viable plant material together with equipment.
 The applicant would contain the GM seeds during transport and storage in accordance with the Regulator's Guidelines for the Transport, Storage and Disposal of GMOs.
-These measures would minimise human-mediated dispersal of GM seeds (risk scenario 2)
+These measures would minimise human-mediated dispersal of GM seeds (Risk Scenario 2)

-154. The applicant proposes to locate trial sites at least 50 m away from waterways.
-In addition, the draft licence requires that trial sites must not be located in flood-prone areas, and that any extreme weather events must be reported to the Regulator.
-These measures would minimise dispersal of GM seeds by flooding (risk scenario 2).
+158. The applicant proposes to locate trial sites at least 50 m away from waterways.
+The licence requires that planting areas and pollen traps) must be at least 50 m from waterways and must not be located in flood-prone areas, and that any extreme weather events must be reported to the Regulator.
+These measures would minimise dispersal of GM seeds by flooding (Risk Scenario 2).

-155. GM canola and Indian mustard seeds could be dispersed short distances from the trial sites during sowing, windrowing or harvest activities, by pod shattering, by seed-hoarding behaviours of animals such as ants or rodents, or by strong winds or runoff after heavy rain.
+159. GM canola and Indian mustard seeds could be dispersed short distances from the trial sites during sowing, windrowing or harvest activities, by pod shattering, by seed-hoarding behaviours of animals such as ants or rodents, or by strong winds or runoff after heavy rain.
 As described in Section 3.1.3, the planting areas would be surrounded by monitoring zones that are inspected while the GMOs are growing, so any volunteers growing from dispersed GM seeds during this period would be detected and destroyed.
 The applicant also proposes to inspect the monitoring zones after harvest to destroy any volunteers growing from dispersed GM seeds.
 The size of the monitoring zones is 10 m, 35 m or 50 m, depending on the measures used to control pollen flow.
-As the short-distance seed dispersal mechanisms listed above are unlikely to transport seeds further than 10 m from the trial sites, the draft licence only requires post-harvest inspections of the innermost 10 m of each monitoring zone.
+As the short-distance seed dispersal mechanisms listed above are unlikely to transport seeds further than 10 m from the trial sites, the licence only requires post-harvest inspections of the innermost 10 m of each monitoring zone.

-156. The draft licence includes additional conditions to manage short-distance dispersal of GM seeds.
+160. The licence includes additional conditions to manage short-distance dispersal of GM seeds.
 These include taking measures to minimise dispersal of windrowed GMOs by wind or rain, requiring the trial site to be cleaned within 14 days after harvest by a method that removes GM seeds from the soil surface, and requiring post-harvest inspections of any area used to clean equipment or any other area where GMOs are known to have dispersed.
-This combination of controls would minimise short-distance dispersal of GM seeds leading to establishment of volunteer populations outside the trial sites (risk scenario 2).
+This combination of controls would minimise short-distance dispersal of GM seeds leading to establishment of volunteer populations outside the trial sites (Risk Scenario 2).